MichaelParenti/Q-Live-Streaming/README.md

 This is the code that we used to stream video from Wyse v3 Cameras and Cisco WVR210 cameras.

-Basically the ./scripts/allCameraEncoder.sh script is run.
+Basically the ./scripts/allCameraEncoder.sh script is run from the home directory.
 That script reads configuration from the files in conf directory.
-The script writes the video streams to video.q2022.org nginx server.
+The script writes the video streams to video.q2024.org nginx server.

 Directories: